 “SOLARKIOSK’s design enables multiple functionalities which are crucial in humanitarian crisis: energy, health, connectivity.
 With the Connected Solar Clinic, we designed a solution which is power-autonomous and can as a kit-of-parts easily be implemented in any area where people – refugees or not – are in dire need for medical treatment.” as noted by Andreas Spiess, CEO, and Co-founder of SOLARKIOSK.

 In order to contribute to alleviating other challenges in the humanitarian field such as off-grid water purification, Siemens Stiftung and SOLARKIOSK have jointly established the SolarFountain gGmbH in 2015.

 Siemens Stiftung – as a non-profit corporate foundation, Siemens Stiftung promotes sustainable social development, which is crucially dependent on access to basic services, high-quality education, and an understanding of culture.
 To this effect, the foundation’s project work supports people in taking the initiative to responsibly address current challenges.
 Together with partners, Siemens Stiftung develops and implements solutions and programs to support this effort, with technological and social innovation playing a central role.
 The actions of Siemens Stiftung are impact-oriented and conducted in a transparent manner.

-On a mission to enable and empower off-grid populations through access to energy, connectivity, financial inclusion and sustainable consumer goods, SOLARKIOSK also serves as a last mile distribution channel to underserved communities through an ever growing pan-African network of close to 200 kiosks.
+On a mission to enable and empower off-grid populations through access to energy, connectivity, financial inclusion, and sustainable consumer goods, SOLARKIOSK also serves as the last mile distribution channel to underserved communities through an ever-growing pan-African network of close to 200 kiosks.